- The lights are flipping from on to off for no reason* ;

 - Shaman King: Master of Spirits: One of the level paths features a dimly lit cave where you can't see much around you.
 You can light up the cave if you equip the spirit Gabriel.

-- An Untitled Story features DarkGrotto, the meaner, bigger brother of The Grotto, where the only light emanates from torches, player, boss and their shots.
+- An Untitled Story features DarkGrotto, the meaner, bigger brother of The Grotto, where the only light emanates from torches, the player, the boss and their shots.

 - Ghostbusters on the Sega Genesis had the burning building level, which for some reason was bathed in pitch-black darkness note .
 Luckily, you CAN buy an Infrared Scope (read: Paragoggles) at the Item Shop.
 They're only useful on the one level, and the batteries wear out.

 - Goof Troop has dark rooms where Goofy and Max's visibility is reduced to a very small radius, or slightly less small if they carry a candle.